How to Open a Bank Account in Germany: Full Guide for Foreigners

 • WorldRemit

-You can also use the online comparison tool Monito to save on fees, get more favorable exchange rates and search for the most attractive options for international money transfers.
+You also can use the online comparator Monito to save on fees, lock in better exchange rates, and find the most appealing options for international money transfers.

-Many banks offer a wide range of account servicing options:
+Most of the above-mentioned banks offer a full suite of account servicing options:

-Personal: in recent years, the number of bank branches in Germany has decreased, however, according to statistics for 2016, there are about 13 physical branches per 100,000 customers.
-The banks have customer service groups, as well as specialists in banking services.
+Although the number of bank branches in Germany has gone down in recent years, there are as of 2016 about 13 physical branches per 100,000 customers.
+Banks maintain customer service groups and specialists in banking services.

-There may be a condition in the contract that the account must remain active for a minimum period.
-If this requirement is not met, the bank may charge a fine.
+• There might be a binding condition that forces the account to be operated for a minimum period.
+Not fulfilling this would result in a fine.

 How to open business bank account in Germany?